 Castelnuovo Calcea, the “fiery” door of the Belbo Valley that gave birth to the nonconformist Brofferio.

-It is 22 km from Asti, the provincial capital.
+It is about 22 km from Asti, the provincial capital.

 Food and wine and typical products.

-The production of fine red wines of Piedmont (Barbera d'Asti, Barbera del Piemonte and Grignolino d'Asti) is accompanied by typical local recipes, including: raw meat appetizer with tajarin and rabbit sauce, braised with stuffed peaches cocoa and amaretti.
+The production of fine red wines of Piedmont (Barbera d'Asti, Barbera del Piemonte, and Grignolino d'Asti) is accompanied by typical local recipes.

 To be seen.

-In Castelnuovo Calcea there is also a museum dedicated to its most illustrious citizen, the writer Angelo Brofferio, and a prestigious artistic park, Cascina La Court - Michele Chiarlo in the Orme su La Court vineyard, with works by internationally renowned artists including Ugo Nespolo, Giancarlo Ferraris, Chris Bangle and a giant bench in fuchsia color.
+In Castelnuovo Calcea there is also a museum dedicated to its most illustrious citizen, the writer Angelo Brofferio, a prestigious art park, Cascina La Court - Michele Chiarlo, and a giant bench in fuchsia colour.